RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Breakout-Board/AT-Command-Manual/README.md

     - Pin 17 (PA8)

 ::: tip 📝 NOTE
-If you want to use RAK4270 Breakout Board to make a product, you should understand how to upgrade the RAK4270 firmware in future.
+If you want to use the RAK4270 Breakout Board to make a product, you should understand how to upgrade the RAK4270 firmware in the future.
 As mentioned, the firmware of the RAK4270 Breakout Board can be upgraded through the SWD or UART1.
-Both requires a general-purpose PC.
+Both require a general-purpose PC.
 :::